Ravipandey16/Vehicle-Sales-Analysis/README.md

 04. Product and Deal Information:
 * Product Details: You can view the products purchased from the company:
 Most Purchased Product: Using a pie chart or bar chart, you can see which product has the highest number of sales or sales value.
-Product Line: Whether the company is dealing in "Classic Cars" or any other product category.
+Product Line: Whether the company deals with "Classic Cars" or any other product category.
 Deal Size: Indicate whether the deal was classified as "Medium" or any other category (small, large).

 05. Location Visualization: